Singapore — 10 min

 Manage your stock options plan and use it to attract the best international talent.

-If you are ready to get started, Remote can help you begin offering stock options to your international employees with ease.
+If you are ready to get started, Remote's integration with Easop can help you begin offering stock options to your international employees with ease.

 Remote continuously monitors local tax and regulatory information for countries where we operate.
 Our legal experts can review your employee stock option agreement to make sure employees are eligible to receive and vest the options you want to offer.
 We can also help you construct agreements broad enough to cover any personnel that provide services to you while employed through Remote’s Employer of Record (EOR) service.